Sheldon-Chong/building_an_isometric_game_in_c/readme.md

 However, using this method of animation for moving troops moving toward the player poses a problem.
 A preset frame-by-frame approach would be impractical because of the sheer number of frames required for all possible movement directions.
 Instead, I needed a dynamic way to smoothly glide enemies toward their target.

-A common approach is to use what's known as **linear interpolation**, which uses the expression $ A + (B - A) * t $ to calculate where a point in space should be between a start and end destination at a given time.
+A common approach is to use what's known as **linear interpolation**, which uses the expression $A + (B - A) * t$ to calculate where a point in space should be between a start and end destination at a given time.
 However, there is a way to adapt this the linear interpolation function to be even simpler and easier to work with.

 <br/>